flathub-infra/documentation/docs/02-for-app-authors/12-linter.md

 ### flathub-json-excluded-all-arches

+Criteria: This exception is never granted.

 The `flathub.json` file excluded all currently available architectures on Flathub ie. `aarch64, x86_64`.
 At least one must be present otherwise the build won't be done.

 ### flathub-json-only-arches-empty

+Criteria: This exception is never granted.

 The `flathub.json` file had `only-arches` but it was empty.

 ### flathub-json-skip-appstream-check

+Criteria: This exception is never granted.

 The `flathub.json` file had `skip-appstream-check`.
 This is a legacy parameter and has no use.

 ### jsonschema-schema-error

+Criteria: This exception is never granted.

 The manifest schema was malformed.

 ### jsonschema-validation-error

+Criteria: This exception is never granted.

 The manifest schema failed validation.

 ### manifest-file-is-symlink

+Criteria: This exception is never granted.

 The [Flatpak manifest](https://docs.flatpak.org/en/latest/manifests.html)
 is a symlink.

 ### appid-unprefixed-bundled-extension-extension_id

+Criteria: This exception is never granted.

 The Flatpak manifest has a [bundled extension](https://docs.flatpak.org/en/latest/extension.html#bundled-extensions) whose extension ID does not start with the parent app-id.

 ### manifest-unknown-properties

+Criteria: This exception is never granted.

 The [Flatpak manifest](https://docs.flatpak.org/en/latest/manifests.html)
 has a property that is not recognised by Flatpak Builder.

 ### manifest-json-warnings

+Criteria: This exception is never granted.

 The [Flatpak manifest](https://docs.flatpak.org/en/latest/manifests.html)
 has some invalid JSON structure.

 ### manifest-invalid-yaml

+Criteria: This exception is never granted.

 The [Flatpak manifest](https://docs.flatpak.org/en/latest/manifests.html)
 or any YAML files relative to it, has invalid YAML structure.
 YAML